 Employee Stock Purchase Plan.
 In May 2002, Harmonic's stockholders approved the 2002 Employee Stock Purchase Plan (the "2002 Purchase Plan") replacing the 1995 Employee Stock Purchase Plan effective for the offering period beginning on July 1, 2002.
-As a result of the adoption of the 2002 Purchase Plan and subsequent amendments thereto, which amendments were approved by our stockholders, a total of 7.5 million shares have been approved for issuance pursuant to the 2002 Purchase Plan.
-In addition, in June 2006, our stockholders approved an amendment to the 2002 Purchase Plan to reduce the term of future offering periods to six months which became effective for the offering period beginning January 1, 2007.
+In May 2004, Harmonic's stockholders approved an amendment to the 2002 Purchase Plan and increased the maximum number of shares of common stock authorized for issuance over the term of the 2002 Purchase Plan by an additional 2,000,000 shares.
+In June 2006, Harmonic's stockholders approved an amendment to the 2002 Purchase Plan to increase the maximum number of shares of common stock available for issuance under the 2002 Purchase Plan by an additional 2,000,000 shares to 5,500,000 shares and reduce the term of future offering periods to six months, which became effective for the offering period beginning January 1, 2007.
 The 2002 Purchase Plan enables employees to purchase shares at 85% of the fair market value of the Common Stock at the beginning or end of the offering period, whichever is lower.
 Offering periods generally begin on the first trading day on or after January 1 and July 1 of each year.
 The 2002 Purchase Plan is intended to qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code.
-During the first nine months of 2009 and 2008, the number of shares of stock issued under the purchase plan were 705,206 and 468,545 shares at weighted average prices of \$5.24 and \$7.88, respectively.
-The weighted-average fair value of rights to purchase shares of common stock granted under the purchase plan was \$2.19 and \$2.86 for the first nine months of 2009 and 2008, respectively.
-At October 2, 2009, there were 2,639,873 shares reserved for future issuances under the 2002 Purchase Plan.
+During the first three months of 2009 and 2008, the number of shares of stock issued under the purchase plan were 352,071 and 229,808 shares at weighted average prices of \$5.41 and \$7.58, respectively.
+The weighted-average fair value of each right to purchase shares of common stock granted under the purchase plan was \$2.26 and \$2.65 for the first three months of 2009 and 2008, respectively.
+At April 3, 2009, there were 993,008 shares reserved for future issuances under the 2002 Purchase Plan.